-- recruitment will be addressed.
-Geographic variation of risk factors will be examined through the critical comparisons of international neuroepidemiological studies. - 2.
-Workshops: These sessions pertain the basis of functional neuroanatomy and methodological approaches to quantify integrity of the central nervous system as it relates to neurological diseases.
-Neuropsychological assessments and post-mortem methodologies.
-Neuroimaging methodologies will be covered only briefly as they are addressed in EPI2019.
-In-class exercises will be conducted to illustrate practical applications of each methodology in population studies, and advantages and disadvantages will be discussed. - 3.
-Research Practicum: The research practicum is designed for students to gain experience in generating thoughtful and impactful research questions, and using those ideas to design a research study.
+Research practicum.
+Students gain experience in generating thoughtful and impactful research questions, and using those ideas to design a research study.
 Students may elect to work on a manuscript, especially if they have access to data.
-Early in the term, each student will be assigned a CNS disorder.
 Depending on the class size and student's preference, students may be grouped or may work on their own independent project.
 First, the student will independently conduct a critical review of the existing literature on their assigned disorder, with the goal to identify a "gap in the literature" in their topic area.
 Based on this gap, a student will propose a study to address the gap in the literature.
-The student will focus on a method of CNS measurement of their preference.
+The student will focus on a method of CNS measurement of their choice.
 These include either: 1) cognitive assessment (e.g. neuropsychological tests); or 2) post-mortem tissue assessment; or 3) neuroimaging.